mperignon/2016-02-04-Flagstaff/lessons/sqlite/06-agg.md

 |------------|------------|
 |0.05        |0.21        |

-We can also combine aggregated results with raw results, although the output might surprise you:
+We can also combine aggregated results with raw results but the output is not what you might hope for:

 ~~~ {.sql}
 SELECT person, count(*) FROM Survey WHERE quant='sal' AND reading<=1.0;